ErickF13/comfyui-rtx5000-setup/README.md

 This guide helps you install [ComfyUI](https://github.com/comfyanonymous/ComfyUI) with `SageAttention` support using Miniconda on Windows.
 Tailored for NVIDIA RTX 5000 GPUs.

-The idea of this guide is to have a comfyUI setup running with some dependencies that are required, only available in their development channel.
+The idea of this guide is to have a comfyUI setup running with some dependencies that are required, only available through their development channel.

 ## 📦 Prerequisites